HiDefTextiles/HiDefKnits/README.md

 (leaving cable knit and lace stitch support to other programs).
 Constructional elements build upon a tapered pullover, and releases between modules (sleeves, collars, neckline etc.), would be postponed.

-The 3D modelling of the garment would be nice to have, as it would help the designer visualize the final product before starting the time-consuming process of actually knitting the garment, but not necessary for the sake of pattern creation.
-An 2D rendering of the individual knit pieces would suffice.
+The 3D modelling of the garment is a novelty that none of our competitors have, and as it would help the designer visualize the final product before starting the time-consuming process of actually knitting the garment.
+Therefore, we believe this is an essential feature to HiDef: Knits.
+However, without sufficient funding we will not add support of natural movement to our mannequin, only fixed rotation.
+Moreover, 3D modelling of certain finishing techniques will have to be prioritized.

 Perhaps if there could be some cooperation between the already established knit chart visualisers, which could import the HiDef: Knits pattern pieces